| Overview | Group | Tree | Graph | Index | Concepts |

 or the domain is exhausted.
 In that latter case, the domain becomes empty, and failure occurs.
 The

-object, if it is provided.
+values are selected by the select object, if it is provided.
 Otherwise, values are

 tried by default in ascending order.